Lorrain Lalpekliana Chinzah

 Lorrain Lalpekliana Chinzah (born 1981) is an Indian politician in the state of Mizoram.
 He is serving as adviser to chief minister on health & family welfare, and agriculture.

 Political career

-He was elected as a member of the Mizoram Legislative Assembly from Lawngtlai East constituency of Lawngtlai district.
+He was elected as a member of the Mizoram Legislative Assembly from the Lawngtlai East constituency of Lawngtlai district.
 In the 2023 Mizoram Legislative Assembly elections he defeated sitting MLA H. Biakzaua by a huge margin of 2,101 votes.

 He contested as a Zoram People's Movement candidate and won the Lawngtlai East seat.
-He was an independent member of the Lai Autonomous District Council before he joined ZPM.
+He was an independent member of the Lai Autonomous District Council before he joined the ZPM.

 Education

 Lorrain completed his MBBS from Gauhati Medical College and Hospital in 2010.